elle-et-noire/search_arxiv/README.md

 # Extract reference [5] from a PDF
 python srxiv.py paper.pdf 5

-# Find the 2nd occurrence of reference [5] (e.g., in main text vs. supplementary)
+# Find the ref [5] in the main references when the PDF contains the references for Supplementary Material
 python srxiv.py paper.pdf 5 --depth 2

 # Extract the 2nd citation from a block like "[5] ...; ...; ..."
 python srxiv.py paper.pdf 5 --inner-refnum 2

-# Force parsing pattern #2 for a tricky reference
+# Force parsing pattern #2 for a reference
 python srxiv.py paper.pdf 5 --pattern 2

 # Search directly by arXiv ID (new and old formats)